PerchSecurity/perch-components/docs/ActionBar.md

 ### Props

 - `actions: Array<Object>` - Props to pass to individual [ActionButton](./ActionButton)s
-- `title: String` - text to display to the left of the actions
+- `items: Number` - Number of items to display as "selected" next to the actions